 With that being said, it's important to remember that money isn't the only motivator.
-The following will hopefully offer several practical, actionable tips along with the related conceptual framework, making each recommendation easy to implement.
+Hopefully, the following will offer several practical, actionable tips along with the related conceptual framework, making each recommendation easy to implement.
 Motivating the workforce isn't an easy feat by any means, but it always helps to have a primer as a starter for your outside salesperson training program.

 The Deeper Meaning

-The science is clear; sales teams require a great amount of trust from their sales managers though they may not be able to express this sentiment.
-They need a greater sense of responsibility and control in order to function fully within their positions.
-When they feel like they don't have choice or authority within a set of parameters, the negative impact damages morale.
-Belonging and connection are relationship building blocks that go beyond the sales experience.
+The science is clear; sales teams require a significant amount of trust from their sales managers though they may not express this sentiment.
+They need a greater sense of responsibility and control to function fully within their positions.
+When they feel like they don't have a choice or authority within a set of parameters, the negative impact damages morale.
+Belonging and connection are relationship-building blocks that go beyond the sales experience.
 Encourage a cohesive sales environment by treating reps more like family and less like money-making machines.

 How to Prevent Apathy in Sales

 Because you, as a sales manager, possess more than a surface-level understanding of those on your sales team, then it'll be a lot easier to identify lapses in performance, particularly among top sales reps.
-Perhaps the rep most skilled with cold calling is a little bit off this week.
-Or maybe a rep that's average is doing better than usual this month.
+For example, perhaps the agent most skilled with cold calling is a little bit off this week.
+Or maybe an average representative is doing better than usual this month.
 In either case, you as the manager will already know the causes of these effects.
-If you fail to root out the reasons for output or the lack thereof, then you'll miss crucial opportunities for connection and apathy will eventually set in after neglect.
+If you fail to root out the reasons for output or the lack thereof, you'll miss crucial opportunities for connection, and apathy will eventually set in after neglect.

 How to Eliminate Bad Sales Techniques

-Simply put, one of the best ways of bridging proficiency gaps between sales training and actual execution is ongoing education and this can be as diverse as the manager and team deem necessary.
-For example, peer-to-peer events where top salespersons offer advice on a somewhat frequent basis can have more influence than if the manager themselves were to diffuse the same information say on b2b demand generation.
+One of the best ways of bridging proficiency gaps between sales training and actual execution is ongoing education, which can be as diverse as the manager and team deem necessary.
+For example, peer-to-peer events where top salespersons offer advice on a somewhat frequent basis can have more influence than if the manager themselves were to diffuse the same information, say on b2b demand generation.
 Offering certificates along with training is another way of upscaling the workforce.
-This is an area where managers can get creative with very little restraint.
+But, again, this is an area where managers can get creative with very little restraint.

 Set Clear and Specific Expectations

 Here's a metaphor that effectively explains this point.
 Imagine a ship or a plane leaving the original location without a destination in mind beforehand.
 The thought of that doesn't make much sense.
 But this is what many sales-based businesses do in terms of key performance indicators and other crucial metrics - they leave things to chance.
-But as an experienced sales manager, you are sure to define parameters for the sales team such as revenue quotas, both monthly and yearly for example.
-You are also responsible for making sure administrative work requirements are met, and that the sales team is staying congruent.
+But as an experienced sales manager, you are sure to define parameters for the sales team, such as revenue quotas, both monthly and yearly.
+You are also responsible for making specific administrative work requirements are met and that the sales team is staying congruent.